-Oven Door
+Oven Doors

-Lift-Off Oven Door
+Lift-Off Lower Oven Door

 The door is very heavy.
 Be careful when removing and lifting the door.

-Do not lift door by the handle.
+Do not lift the door by the handle.

-To Remove the Door:
+To remove the door:

-- Fully open the door. - 2.
-Pull the hinge locks up and away from the range frame to the unlocked position. - 3.
-Firmly grasp both sides of the door near the top. - 4.
-Close door until the top of the door is approximately 6" from the range frame. - 5.
-Lift door up and away from the range until both hinge arms are clear of the slots in the range frame.
+- 1. Fully open the door. - 2.
+Pull the hinge locks down toward the door frame, to the unlocked position.
+A tool, such as a small flat-blade screwdriver, may be required. - 3.
+Firmly grasp both sides of the door at the top. - 4.
+Close door to the door removal position.
+The door should be open approximately 3" with no obstruction above the door. - 5.
+Lift door up and out until both hinge arms are clear of the slots.